Redwood Glen Activities/Curriculum

 Each night finishes with a campfire where naturalists sing songs and tell stories.
 Before the site day and night hike, students will sing song to introduce some of the themes of the day.
 Songs cover topics such as decomposition, adaptations, nocturnal animals, plant parts, the web of life, etc.

 On Thursday night, students feel empowered when going up on stage and performing environmentally-themed skits that they have developed with their counselor’s guidance about their cabin’s endangered species name.
 Students work together throughout the week to practice their skit and be prepared to present it to their classmates at skit night.

-Exploring New Horizons at Sempervirens utilizes parent chaperones or high school counselors who stay in the cabins with students during the week.
+Exploring New Horizons at Redwood Glen utilizes parent chaperones or high school cabin leaders who stay in the cabins with students during the week.
 Classroom teachers are involved in the recruitment and selection process.
-Parent chaperones or high school counselors will meet at your school and ride the bus to the outdoor school with the students.
+Parent chaperones or high school cabin leaders will meet at your school and ride the bus to the outdoor school with the students.

 Famous Naturalists and Native Species

 Each trail group at Exploring New Horizons Outdoor Schools is named after a famous naturalist, and each cabin group is named after an inspired species, such as the Marbled Murrelet.
 Excellent pre- or post-research activities for students can be created surrounding these noteworthy naturalists and species.
 For a current list of our famous naturalists and inspired species, please contact the program director.